nkosanamolefe/data-analysis/credit-risk-analysis/README.md

 3.  **Unsustainable Debt Burden:** The **Debt-to-Income (DTI) ratios are consistently high**, frequently exceeding 0.60 (60%).
 For instance, CUST_00131 has a DTI of 0.81.
 This indicates that a large majority of the borrower's income is already dedicated to servicing existing debt, leaving a very slim margin for new loan repayments.

 ## **Recommendations**

+**Recommendations:**

+*   **Tighten Underwriting for High-Risk Grades:** Immediately review and strengthen lending criteria for loans graded D and lower.
+Consider ceasing origination in these segments or implementing significantly higher interest rates and lower loan-to-value ratios to compensate for the inherent risk.
+*   **Price Risk According to Loan Purpose:** Adjust risk models and pricing to account for the higher default rates associated with Debt Consolidation and Medical loans.
+*   **Focus on Borrower-Centric Risk Factors:** Since geography is not a strong risk driver, resources should be focused on refining the assessment of individual borrower financial health, such as debt-to-income ratios and credit history, which are likely stronger predictors.

 ##  **Borrower Risk Profile**